-- 81. (1) The rate of import duty to be applied to dutiable goods- - (a) cleared for home use or a customs procedure that renders the goods subject to the payment of import duty, is the rate applicable to the goods at the time when the goods are cleared for home use or that customs procedure; or - (b) regarded for tax purposes in terms of a provision of the Customs Control Act to be cleared for home use under Chapter 8 of that Act, is the rate applicable to the goods at the date on which the goods acquired a tax due status or the time when the customs authority commences with the assessment of duty in terms of section 84(1), whichever yields the higher rate.

-For time when goods are cleared for home use or a customs procedure see section 173 of the Customs Control Act.
+- 81. (1) The rate of import duty to be applied to dutiable goods- - (a) cleared for home use or a customs procedure that renders the goods subject to the payment of import duty, is the rate applicable to the goods at the time when the goods are cleared for home use or that customs procedure; or 35 - (b) regarded for tax purposes in terms of a provision of the Customs Control Act to be cleared for home use under Chapter 8 of that Act, is the rate applicable to the goods at the date on which the goods acquired a tax due status or at the time when the customs authority commences with the assessment of duty in terms of section 84(1), whichever yields the higher rate. - (2) The rate of export duty to be applied to goods- - (a) cleared for outright export or another customs procedure that renders the goods subject to the payment of export duty, is the rate applicable to the goods at the time when the goods are cleared for outright export or that customs procedure; or - (b) regarded for tax purposes in terms of a provision of the Customs Control Act to be cleared for outright export, is the rate applicable to the goods at the date on which the goods acquired a tax due status or at the time when the customs